Printable Chinese Writing Worksheets

 Instead, the focus should be on the purpose of handwriting – the way it connects people and brings us closer.

-Surprise your child with a special handwritten note in Chinese on their door or in their lunchbox.
+Surprise your child with a special handwritten note in Chinese on their door or lunchbox.
 Have fun making special handmade Christmas cards or playing tic-tac-toe for writing practice.

 Explore this: How I Taught My Child 1000 Chinese Characters as a Non-Fluent Speaker